 - Form study groups!
 Study groups can be a great way to combat procrastination as well as an excellent study tool.
 Students in study groups often find working with other students motivates them to keep on top of things.

 - Ask for help when you need it!
 Take advantage of all the resources available to you.
-You will find that professors, Learning Services - including the Writing Wing, the High Library staff, and many other campus resources are here to help you.
+You will find that professors, Learning Zone - including the Writing Wing, the High Library staff, and many other campus resources are here to help you.

 - Try studying one subject for 45 minutes or an hour and then taking a short break before moving on to another section or assignment.
 This is a great way to keep your mind from wandering and to stay on task.

 - Promise yourself a reward—ice cream, a movie, an extra study break, or some other little treat—if you accomplish a certain task.